-For example, if user1 has designated Channel 1 to run a Player application on Control Point PC1, user2 can go into Channel 1 in his channel suite on Control Point PC2 and select Recorder from the application drop-down list.
+For example, if user1 has designated Channel 1 to run a Player application on control point PC1, user2 can go into Channel 1 in his channel suite on control point PC2 and select Recorder from the application drop-down list.
 User2 will see this message:

 'Channel1:K2 system' is currently used by 'user1' running 'Player' on 'PC1'.
-Are you sure you want to take over and launch a 'Recorder' in this channel?
+Are you sure you want to eject this clip and launch a 'Recorder'?